paulyc/CodingCommandments/README.md

 thine own instruction pointer, thus no longer moe't there be a deterministic execution context whence thy exception thou dids't throw!
-* Thou shalt keep holy the weekend, and patcheth not on Monday or Friday, or thou shalt suffer a great wailing and gnashing of teeth as thou work'st all weekend, yea verily through Monday, until Tuesday cometh, and thy co-worker thou need'st to fix thy unholy patch do'st return from vacation
+* Thou shalt keep holy the weekend, and patcheth not on Monday or Friday, or thou wilt suffer a great wailing and gnashing of teeth as thou work'st all weekend, yea verily through Monday, until Tuesday cometh, and thy co-worker thou need'st to fix thy unholy patch do'st return from vacation!
-* Thou shalt endeavour to patch on Tuesday, and at the hour thy traffic reacheth its ebb.
-Let Tuesday be known throughout the lands as the Day of Holiest Patching, wherefore, it is the day whence to the office from long weekend vacations and government holidays thy coworkers returneth in whole, and that thy reward shall be that thou would'st still be provided four whole days as thou patcheth thy patch
+* Thou shalt patch on Tuesday, and at the hour that thy traffic reacheth its ebb.
+Let Tuesday be known throughout the lands as the Day of Holiest Patching, wherefore, it is the day whence to the office from long weekend vacations and government holidays thy coworkers returneth in whole, and that thy reward shall be that thou wilt be provided four whole days in which to patcheth thy patch should'st thy servers crasheth and burn in a lake of fire!